Confessions of a Lefty: The Life of a Left-Handed Guitarist

 “Fender charge the same price for their lefties, but they don’t offer anything like as much choice.
 Schecter, on the other hand, offer a huge range of left-handed guitars, but they charge more money for them.
 So it’s up to you: you either get the good price, or the good choice.”

 Another interesting point Neal put across, based again on his interaction with lots of left-handed guitarists in online forums, is that lefty guitarists are far more likely to order custom-built instruments due to the comparative lack of choice out there.
+This is perhaps not so true today though, as you'll see when you browse some of the incredible high-end lefty guitars we currently have in stock!

 A lot of the overarching thread to my chat with Neal boiled down to the basic notion of ‘getting on with it’: from agreeing that left-handed guitars do look a little odd (“you get used to it”) to the notion of reading TAB and chords in a semi-backwards manner (“left-handed chord books are out there”), it’s very much ‘where there’s a will, there’s a way’.